James H. Rowe

 James H. Rowe Jr. (June 1, 1909 – June 17, 1984) was an American lawyer and New Dealer who was selected by President Harry Truman to work on the Commission on Organization of the Executive Branch of the Government, commonly known as the Hoover Commission.
 He was a political strategist in the Democratic Party and is best known for his memo to Truman on re-election strategy.
 He was an advisor to both Lyndon B. Johnson and Hubert Humphrey.

-Life
+Early life and education

+Rowe was born to James Rowe and his wife, in Butte, Montana.

+Rowe attended Harvard University, where he earned his undergraduate degree, and then Harvard Law School, where he earned his law degree.

+Career

-Born in Montana, Rowe, after his undergraduate degree and his degree in law from Harvard University, Rowe held the office of Secretary to US Supreme Court Associate Justice Oliver Wendell Holmes Jr. In 1935, he moved over to the Reconstruction Finance Corporation, where he served as a legal adviser; he spent most of the rest of 1935 to 1939 moving from one New Deal agency to another before he was, from 1939 to 1941, Administrative Assistant to the President Franklin D. Roosevelt.
+After graduating, Rowe held the office of Secretary to US Supreme Court Associate Justice Oliver Wendell Holmes Jr. In 1935, he moved over to the Reconstruction Finance Corporation, where he served as a legal adviser; he spent most of the rest of 1935 to 1939 moving from one New Deal agency to another before he was, from 1939 to 1941, Administrative Assistant to the President Franklin D. Roosevelt.